 Health & safety reform

-The Health and Safety Reform Bill has passed and the new law (the Health and Safety at Work Act) will come into force 4 April 2016.
+The Health and Safety Reform Bill has passed and the new law (the Health and Safety at Work Act) came into force 4 April 2016.

 The Act is part of “Working Safer: a blueprint for health and safety at work” and reforms New Zealand’s health and safety system following the recommendations of the Independent Taskforce on Workplace Health and Safety.